-Today the word "Arian" or "Semi-Arian" is thrown around as a bully theological slur by the leaders of the denomination.
-Those that opposed Rome were persecuted in history as heretics and much is the same today within our own church body.
+Today the word "Arian" or "Semi-Arian" is thrown around as a bully theological slur by Its opponents.
+Those that opposed Rome were persecuted in history as heretics and much will be the same in the future.
 Forget the fact that the wheat and the tares are suppose-to grow together.
 No, the club of Rome needs to prevail.
-The mischaracterization of what the Adventist Pioneers believed is often said as a means to discredit the early Seventh-day Adventist church that was established and led by the Spirit of God.
-The Pioneers' belief cannot be put into a specific Arian or Semi-Arian box, although there are some similarities.
+The mischaracterization of what the Apostles believed is often said as a means to discredit the those that were led by the Spirit of God.
 Don't get trapped into repeating the bully tactics without thoroughly studying this for yourself on both sides of the equation.